Myr-Aya/ISE_simulator/README.md

 ### RNG Separation (Critical)

 The simulator uses a **separate RNG** for delta generation, seeded from the main RNG.
-This prevents delta draws from desynchronizing noise sequences across scenarios — a bug (fixed in v25) that previously made cross-scenario comparisons invalid.
+This prevents delta draws from desynchronizing noise sequences across scenarios, a bug (fixed in v25) that previously made cross-scenario comparisons invalid.

 ### ISCIL Detection Mechanism

 ISCIL uses **rate-of-change** detection rather than absolute deviation from baseline.
 For each telemetry signal, the ROC over *k* timesteps is computed on 10-step smoothed values, then converted to one-sided z-scores relative to the baseline establishment window.
-This ensures that only *acceleration* above normal variability triggers alerts — natural equilibrium shifts do not cause false positives.
+This ensures that only *acceleration* above normal variability triggers alerts; natural equilibrium shifts do not cause false positives.

 ---

 ## Relationship to the Paper

-This simulator validates the theoretical predictions of Sections 2–5:
+This simulator validates the theoretical predictions of Sections 2-5:

-- **Section 3** (ABOs): δ implements the semantic latitude vector — locally valid outputs that carry systematic payload
+- **Section 3** (ABOs): δ implements the semantic latitude vector, producing locally valid outputs that carry systematic payload
 - **Section 4.3.1** (Discretization): e₁₂ corridor shows jump effects at thresholds
 - **Section 4.3.2** (Feedback): v₃/v₄ asymmetry creates persistence beyond the δ window
 - **Section 4.4** (Persistence): Calibration offset gap of +0.158 persists 400 timesteps after δ ceases